yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 I am Yuqiang Yang, a master candidate at [South China University of Technology](https://www.scut.edu.cn/new/), supervised by [Prof. Chenguang Yang](https://scholar.google.com/citations?user=e8io0fYAAAAJ&hl=zh-CN&oi=ao).
 Now I am also working as an intern at Application Innovate Laboratory, [Huawei Technologies Co.Ltd](www.huawei.com).

-My research interests are **wholebody planning and control** for different robots such as **mobile manipulator, multicopter and car**.
+My research interests are **wholebody planning and control** for different robots such as **mobile manipulator, quadrotor and car**.
 Specifically, I have been exploring and exploiting the potentiality of the wheeled mobile manipulators to avoiding collision aggressively in a wholebody manner and finishing pick-and-place task in 3d cluttered dynamic environment.
-Besides, I am working towards the low-cost and efficient mapping, planning and control framework for **multicopter** in unstructed environment.
+Besides, I am working towards the low-cost and efficient state estimation (Visual Inertial Odometry) , mapping (Occupancy Grid Map and Euclidean Signed Distance Field), planning and control (SE3) framework for **quadrotor** in unstructed environment.
 I have sufficient engineering experience on deploying algorithms in various robotic scenarios such as agile collision avoidance, pedestrian following and picking-placing.
 The goal of my research is to endow robots with **agile mobility and manoeuvrability** in a 3d cluttered **dynamic** environment.

 ## Education and Working
 **South China University of Technology**